focode/algorithm/README.md

 run mvn clean install

 and then run the main java program "UltimateSolution.java" by right clicking and choosing run as Java Application

+On the console/command prompt it will flash a message "Enter a time:"

+enter any numeric integer

+it will then display satisfaction.